vasilakisfil/Introspected-REST/README.md

 First some definitions, that we will use through the text:

 * `REST`, `RESTfull`: The model that Roy defined in his [thesis](thesis) (along with his [blog]() comments).
-* `RESTfull`: APIs that follows some parts of Roy's `REST` model, mostly links
+* `RESTly`: APIs that follows most parts of `REST` model, lacking full HATEOAS though (spec like JSONAPI, HAL etc)
-* `RESTly`
-* `RESTless`
-* `RESTy`: APIs that have a plain JSON API without any links (follows `REST` model other than HATEOAS)
+* `RESTless`: APIs that have a plain JSON API without any links (follows `REST` model other than HATEOAS)
-* `Introspected REST`: APIs that follow the definition we provide here
+* `Introspected REST`: APIs that follow the definition of the model we provide in this _manifesto_

 ## Introduction
-REST defined by Roy was a magnificent piece of work, much ahead of its time which took us 10+ years to understand what its capabilities are.
+`REST` defined by Roy was a magnificent piece of work, much ahead of its time which took us 10+ years to understand what its capabilities are.
-However, now, almost 20 years later REST model shows its age.
+However, now, almost 20 years later `REST` model shows its age.
 It's unflexibile, difficult to implement, difficult to test, with performance and implementation issues.
-But most importantly, any implementation of REST model is _very_ complex.
+But most importantly, any implementation of `REST` model is _very_ complex.

 Now, one could say that, most APIs are not build with mind to last for decades and maybe that's the reason that this model hasn't seen much adoption.